Mowbray-R-V/Model-based-RL/README.md

 9. Data-Efficient Safe Reinforcement Learning Algorithm, ALA Workshop @ AAMAS 2022

-# 📘Exploration-exploitaion dilemma in learned estimates
+# ⭐Exploration-exploitaion dilemma in learned estimates
 The exploration–exploitation dilemma is a general principle that applies to any estimation problem where decisions must be made under uncertainty.
 The specific strategy depends on what you are uncertain about.
 <img width="1090" height="325" alt="image" src="https://github.com/user-attachments/assets/2e9519e6-fae7-45be-b7bc-f43c54b91f60" />
 <img width="1383" height="535" alt="image" src="https://github.com/user-attachments/assets/26252ebe-13ef-4bc3-8a07-a45e88430826" />